 In decades past, maintenance professionals often assumed that the boiler equipment was sturdy enough to withstand years without checkups.
 In fact, it was commonplace for facility managers and maintenance workers to take the boilers off their “to-do” lists.
 However, today’s standards do not allow for this attitude.
 Although there are some exceptions, National Boiler Codes require facilities to complete inspections and registration for boilers annually.
-While annual assessments are a step in the right direction, they may not be enough.

 As the market continues to demand more efficient equipment, like mod-con boilers, facility managers should consider inspecting boilers and burners twice as often or more.
 While it can seem time-consuming to conduct these scans more frequently, doing so can save your facility money.